kafkalainen/fdf/README.md

 - Vector's length is norm or magnitude.
 - a · b = |a| * |b| * cos(a, b)
 Eli pistetulo on vektorien pituuksien tulo kertaa niiden välisen kulman kosini.
+- Use static void function to create static variables to use in functions.

 ### Reasonings